farazahmedzai/calculatorsarcina11/CONTRIBUTING.md

-# Contributing to Romanian Pension Calculator
+# Contributing to Calculator Sarcina

-Thank you for your interest in contributing to the Romanian Pension Calculator!
+Thank you for your interest in contributing to Calculator Sarcina!
 This document provides guidelines and information for contributors.

 ## Code of Conduct